GoogleChrome/developer.chrome.com/site/en/blog/Offscreen-Documents-in-Manifest-v3/index.md

 ### Reasons, and requiring a purpose
 Creating an offscreen document requires stated reasons and further justification.
 These reasons are listed in the API reference documentation, and handle the document’s lifetime in different ways.
 For example, a document opened for audio playback currently has different rules applied to its lifetime than a document opened for clipboard management.
 You can also add further detail on the offscreen document’s purpose in the justification, which is a developer-written string, and not a parameter with effects on the document.
-Further reasons can be added over time as developers share their feedback and use cases.
+Further reasons may be added to the API over time as developers share their feedback and use cases.

 ### Into the future